ardydedase/cookiecutter-express-react-ssr/README.md

         cd <project_slug>

-1. While you're in the directory, take a look at what's in the folder.
+1. Take a look at the directory structure and the files.

         ls -al